leeyagoogo/test_html/README.md

 # testhtml
-there was an attempt of doing it inspired by card.co
+there was an attempt of doing it inspired by card.co (just attempts of designing in html)